dev-ai-lab/aws-architect/README.md

 ![iam-id-center-fine-grained-permissions.png](media/iam/iam-id-center-fine-grained-permissions.png)

+**IAM Roles Anywhere** is a feature in AWS that enables you to securely grant access to AWS resources from **outside** AWS (e.g., on-premises servers, or other cloud environments) using **IAM roles**.
+It works with **IAM Identity Center** to allow users and applications to assume IAM roles by leveraging **X.509 certificates** for authentication, instead of relying solely on traditional AWS credentials.

+In the context of **IAM Identity Center**, it helps extend centralized identity and access management to external environments, offering seamless, secure access to AWS resources regardless of the user's or application's location.

 ### AWS Directory Services
 - AWS Managed Microsoft AD
   - Create your own AD in AWS, manage users locally, support MFA